GitGrubOfficial/gitgrub/docs/user_requirements.md

 ### Now

 1. As a user, I want streamlined authentication options, including one-time codes or social logins (Google/Facebook/Apple), to minimize friction during signup and login.
 2. As a registered user, I want to log in to my account so that I can access my saved recipes and preferences.
 3. As a user, I want to reset my password if I forget it so that I can regain access to my account.
 4. As a user, I want to log out of my account so that I can keep my information secure when using shared devices.
 5. As a home cook, I want to record my recipe in a structured format so that I can preserve it accurately for future use.
 6. As a recipe creator, I want to update the ingredients or instructions of my existing recipes so that I can improve them over time.
-7. As a recipe owner, I want to delete my recipes so that I can remove content I no longer wish to share.
-8. As an innovative chef, I want to fork an existing recipe and modify it so that I can create my own version while maintaining attribution to the original.
+7. As an innovative chef, I want to fork an existing recipe and modify it so that I can create my own version while maintaining attribution to the original.
-9. As a recipe developer, I want to track the evolution of my recipe through multiple iterations so that I can see how it has changed over time.
+8. As a recipe developer, I want to track the evolution of my recipe through multiple iterations so that I can see how it has changed over time.
-10. As a host, I want to easily scale a recipe for different party sizes so that I can prepare the right amount of food without recalculating manually.
+9. As a host, I want to easily scale a recipe for different party sizes so that I can prepare the right amount of food without recalculating manually.
+12. As a user browsing recipes, I want to "favorite" recipes I'm interested in so that I can quickly find and access them later without having to search again.
+13. As a community member, I want to comment on a recipe so that I can share my experience, offer modifications, and build collaborative knowledge around dishes.
+14. As a community member, I want to upvote or downvote comments so that the most helpful feedback rises to the top and improves everyone's cooking experience.
+15. As a community member, I want to rate recipes I've tried so that I can provide feedback and help others find quality content.
+16. As a recipe creator, I want an intelligent autocomplete feature when entering ingredients so that I can save time, maintain consistent naming conventions, and improve searchability across the platform.
-11. As an international user, I want to toggle between metric and imperial units so that I can follow recipes regardless of their origin.
+17. As a recipe creator, I want an intuitive workflow for adding amounts and units to ingredients so that my recipes can be precisely scaled by users, ensuring consistent results regardless of serving size.
-12. As a precise baker, I want to convert volume measurements to weight so that I can achieve more consistent results.
+18. As a user browsing recipes, I want to see high-quality thumbnails and photos of dishes so that I can visually assess recipes and make quicker, more confident decisions about what to cook.
-13. As a user, I want to set my preferred measurement units (metric/imperial) at the profile level, which will be applied as the default for all recipes I view, while still having the option to toggle between unit systems for any individual recipe as needed.
+19. As a user browsing recipes, I want access to a diverse catalog of at least 100 initial recipes across multiple categories to make the platform immediately useful and engaging.

 ### Next

 1. As a user planning a dinner, I want to search for recipes based on specific criteria (ingredients, time, cuisine) so that I can find the perfect dish for my needs.
+10. As an international user, I want to toggle between metric and imperial units so that I can follow recipes regardless of their origin.
-2. As a user browsing recipes, I want to "favorite" recipes I'm interested in so that I can quickly find and access them later without having to search again.
+11. As a precise baker, I want to convert volume measurements to weight so that I can achieve more consistent results.
+13. As a user, I want to set my preferred measurement units (metric/imperial) at the profile level, which will be applied as the default for all recipes I view, while still having the option to toggle between unit systems for any individual recipe as needed.
 3. As a user developing new recipes, I want to make certain recipes private so that I can work on them before sharing them publicly.
 4. As a recipe creator, I want to tag my recipes with relevant